yididiyan/neural-connectivity/README.md

 ## Datasets

-The datasets used in the analysis [feather](https://github.com/wesm/feather) files with the format below.
+The datasets used in the analysis were [feather](https://github.com/wesm/feather) files with the format below.
 Each row indicate the spike of a unit at specified time within a given trial.

 ![asa](./images/sample-data.png)